Multilevel quadrature for elliptic parametric partial differential equations in case of polygonal approximations of curved domains: Abstract

 \section{Abstract}

-Multilevel quadrature methods for parametric operator equations such as the multilevel (quasi-) Monte Carlo method are closely related to the sparse tensor product approximation between the spatial variable and the stochastic variable.
-In this article, we employ this fact and reverse the multilevel quadrature method via the sparse grid construction by applying differences of quadrature rules to finite element discretizations of different resolution.
-Besides being more efficient if the underlying quadrature rules are nested, this way of performing the sparse tensor product approximation enables the use of non-nested and even adaptively refined finite element meshes.
-Especially, the multilevel quadrature is non-intrusive and allows the use of standard finite element solvers.
-Numerical results are provided to illustrate the approach.
+Multilevel quadrature methods for parametric operator equations such as the multilevel (quasi-) Monte Carlo method are closely related to the sparse tensor product approximation between the spatial variable and the parameter.
+In this article, we employ this fact and reverse the multilevel quadrature method via the sparse grid construction by applying differences of quadrature rules to finite element discretizations of increasing resolution.
+Besides being algorithmically more efficient if the underlying quadrature rules are nested, this way of performing the sparse tensor product approximation enables the easy use of non-nested and even adaptively refined finite element meshes.
+Especially, we present a rigorous error and regularity analysis of the fully discrete solution, taking into account the effect of polygonal approximations to a curved physical domain and the numerical approximation of the bilinear form.
+Our results facilitate the construction of efficient multilevel quadrature methods based on deterministic quadrature rules.
+Numerical results in three spatial dimensions are provided to illustrate the approach.